cloudfoundry-incubator/quarks-ci/docs/bosh-director-deployment-steps.md

 # Setting up a BOSH director in Softlayer

-The current `https://ci.flintstone.cf.cloud.ibm.com/` server, runs as a bosh deployment inside a bosh director in Softlyer.
+The current `https://ci.flintstone.cf.cloud.ibm.com/` server, runs as a bosh deployment inside a bosh director in Softlayer.

 The following document, layout the requirements and steps that needs to be executed, in order to create a suitable director environment in an specific Softlayer account.